Identify Your Best Performers With Skills Testing

 The skills we need to be able to demonstrate and assess, vary considerably depending on the role, seniority, and the type of company.
 Some of the most commonly used areas are:

 Administration skills – make sure that your prospective hires can demonstrate the basic skills that you need such as typing speed, data entry, and computer literacy

 Microsoft Skills – these are our most popular range of skills assessments, they are designed to ensure that the proficiency in tools such as Excel, Word, and Outlook that are claimed on resumes are accurate.

 Call Centre and Customer Service – real-life simulations and audio clips assess the customer-centric approach that you want to hire for and are a very quick and effective way to screen candidates

 IT and Programming Skills – there are hundreds of IT-specific assessments to ensure that candidates meet your minimum requirements in whatever IT environment or coding languages that you need.

 USING SKILLS ASSESSMENTS OUTSIDE OF RECRUITMENT

 In today’s rapidly evolving world, employers need to drive skill-building to not only sustain their organisation’s competitive advantage but help employees understand their options to up-skill no matter their age or career stage.

-More and more organisations are utilising skills assessments to identify the strengths, weaknesses, and gaps within their workforce as well as aid succession planning.
+More and more organisations are utilising skills testing to identify the strengths, weaknesses, and gaps within their workforce as well as aid succession planning.

 Other reasons organisations come to us to assess their existing workforce include: